 Another Mt.
 Hebron student, Claudia DiTomasso, stated that after her shot she experienced, “Lethargic, body aches and chills, headaches.
 It was more symptoms than I anticipated.”

-Side effects to the shot are to be expected.
-Most of them are similar to those of the flu-shot.
+Side effects of the shot are to be expected.
+Most of them are similar to those of the flu shot.
 Many report experiencing a slightly sore arm and a fever.
 These symptoms indicate that the immune system is reacting properly to the vaccination.

 Now that students are being vaccinated, changes in their lifestyles are going to occur.
 Even though the vaccination provides a layer of protection, masks are still required when in public.
 When in private and around others who have also been vaccinated, masks are not required, according to the CDC.

-“I’m still going to social distance and wear a mask, so I don’t really plan on changing much until the majority of people, especially kids at school, are vaccinated,” said Lilly French, a Mt.
-Hebron junior.
+“I’m still going to social distance and wear a mask, so I don’t really plan on changing much until the majority of people, especially kids at school, are vaccinated,” said Mt.
+Hebron junior Lilly French.
 Even though a majority of students are being vaccinated, the age limit does not cover about half of the high school population.

-The age limit drop of the COVID vaccination will increase the number of people getting vaccinated, moving Maryland forward in their steps to lift COVID restrictions.
+The age limit drop of the COVID vaccination will increase the number of people getting vaccinated, moving Maryland forward in its steps to lift COVID restrictions.